Does Home Insurance Cover Sewer Line Repair and Replacement?

 What's the difference between sewer backup and sewer line coverage?

-Sewer backup coverage (also called water backup coverage) pays for water and sewage damage inside your home — think flooring, drywall, and belongings.
+Sewer backup coverage (also called water backup coverage) pays for water and sewage damage inside your home, such as flooring, drywall, and belongings.
 Sewer line coverage (a service line endorsement) pays to repair or replace the actual pipe underground.
 They cover different parts of the same problem, which is why many homeowners need both.

-How much does it cost to add sewer line coverage to a home insurance policy?
+How much does it cost to add sewer line coverage to a home insurance policy in 2026?

-A service line endorsement typically costs between $50 and $150 per year, depending on your insurer and the coverage limit you choose.
+A service line endorsement typically costs between $20 and $50 per year in 2026, with premium plans running up to $75 to $200 depending on your insurer and coverage limit.
 Coverage limits generally range from $10,000 to $25,000.
-Given that a full sewer line replacement can cost $55–$250 per linear foot, this is one of the most affordable and valuable endorsements available.
+Given that a full sewer line replacement can cost $50 to $250 per linear foot, this is one of the most affordable and valuable endorsements available.

 Does home insurance cover main sewer line replacement if roots are involved?